-investments in Our audit procedures included, but were not limited to the following:

-- We obtained an understanding of the management process for identification of possible impairment indicators and process performed by the management for impairment tests; - We understood, evaluated and tested the controls around management's assessment of the impairment indicators and the impairment tests performed; - We reconciled the cash flow projections to the business plans approved by the Company's Board of Directors; - We challenged the management on the underlying assumptions used for the cash flow projections including the expected growth rates, considering evidence available to support these assumptions and our understanding of the business; - We assessed the reasonableness of the assumptions used and appropriateness of the valuation methodology applied.
-Tested the discount rates and long-term growth rates used in the forecast vis-a-vis industry forecasts and the recent changes in economic environment, where deemed appropriate; - We involved auditor's experts to assess the appropriateness of the valuation model used by the management and the assumptions used relating to discount rates, risk premium, industry growth rates, etc., to assess their reasonability; - We evaluated the sensitivity analysis performed by management in respect of the key assumptions such as discount and growth rates to ensure that there was sufficient headroom with respect to the estimation uncertainty impact of such assumptions on the calculation; - h) We assessed the appropriateness and adequacy of the disclosures made by the management for the impairment losses recognised in accordance with applicable Indian Accounting Standards.
+Key audit matter How our audit addressed the key audit matter subsidiary companies As described in Note 2 and 9 to the standalone financial statements, as at 31 March 2021, the Company has investments aggregating ₹ 34,015.87 lakhs in its subsidiary companies.
+In view of the above, the management of the Company, during the year ended 31 March 2021, has carried out an impairment test for such investments, whereby the carrying amount of the investments were compared with their fair values for which the management has prepared detailed cash flow projections, based on business plans of How our audit addressed the key audit matter Our audit procedures included, but were not limited to the following a) We obtained an understanding of the management process for identification of possible impairment indicators and process performed by the management for impairment tests; b) We understood, evaluated and tested the controls around management's assessment of the impairment indicators and the impairment tests performed; c) We reconciled the cash flow projections to the business plans approved by the Company's Board of Directors; d) We challenged the management on the underlying assumptions used for the cash flow projections including the expected growth rates, considering evidence available to support these assumptions and our understanding of the business; the subsidiary companies, expected growth rates in the business and other market related factors including the discount rates, etc. While the above impairment test resulted in an impairment provision to the extent of the net carrying value of the investment in Appserve Appliance Private Limited aggregating ₹ 170 Lakh had already been recognised in the previous years.
+Considering the materiality of the amounts involved, significant degree of judgement and subjectivity involved in the estimates and key assumptions used in determining the cash flows used in the impairment evaluation, we have determined impairment of such non-current investments as a key audit matter. e) We assessed the reasonableness of the assumptions used and appropriateness of the valuation methodology applied.
+Tested the discount rates and long-term growth rates used in the forecast vis-a-vis industry forecasts and the recent changes in economic environment, where deemed appropriate; f) We involved auditor's experts to assess the appropriateness of the valuation model used by the management and the assumptions used relating to discount rates, risk premium, industry growth rates, etc., to assess their reasonability; h) We assessed the appropriateness and adequacy of the disclosures made by the management for the impairment losses recognised in accordance with applicable Indian Accounting Standards.